 Everyone should have true balsamic vinegar in their kitchen.
 However, you shouldn’t have to spend an outrageous amount on it.

 M.G.
-PAPPAS is affordably priced and a great choice that fits into nearly any budget.
-This balsamic is also perfect for drizzling on top of desserts, vegetables, and other dishes.
+PAPPAS is affordably priced and a great product that fits into nearly any budget.
+This quality balsamic is also perfect for drizzling on top of desserts, vegetables, and other dishes.
 However, it’s sweeter and thicker than other brands.

 - 5 ounces of IGP Certified balsamic vinegar.